 Battlefield V's latest content drop takes players to the Pacific and it's quite a large update.
 Hopefully, Dice and EA keep up the tempo, seeing as how the game just got a one-year extension.

-This also means that Battlefield 6 will be launching on Steam , after EA's lengthy absence from Valve's platform.
+This also means that Battlefield 6 will be , after EA's lengthy absence from Valve's platform.
 Unfortunately, Origin didn't live up to the heights EA hoped for, but they did become the first subscription service on Steam, which the company didn't fail to mention.